sigoden/mynotes/src/tools/git.md

 If type is omitted, the default type other is used

-Category (cataegory) optional, the value is arbitrary
+Category (category) optional, the value is arbitrary

 The flag bit (flag) must be wrapped in `[]`, the value can be `ignore`